input-output-hk/mantis-ops/README.md

     # Build and run the Nomad mantis job where the nix attribute to run is generally of the form:
     # .#nomadJobs-${NAMESPACE}-${JOB}.run
     #
-    # Example for building and running only the mantis-testnet explorer job:
+    # Example for building and running only the mantis-kevm explorer job:
-    $ nix run .#nomadJobs.mantis-testnet-explorer.run
+    $ nix run .#nomadJobs.mantis-kevm-explorer.run
     ```

 * Versioning information about the deployment, including changes from the last version deployed, can be viewed in the Nomad UI in the [Versions](https://nomad.kevm.dev.cardano.org/ui/jobs/mantis/versions) section.